 Apple has not only created a tool that enables us to create our own digital textbooks, they have also developed/uncovered a market in digital books.
-They are using their iTunes store to distribute their interactive books for $15 each.
+They are using their iTunes store to distribute their interactive books

 How does this fit our quest into using digital books in your class?
 What do you see as how you can make your resources more interactive and instructional for your students?